• Skip to main content

 Barbara Hall

-A perfect spring cookie with lemon, lavender, and honey.
-The English Culinary Lavender is the right kind of lavender to use in baking.
+This is a perfect spring cookie with lemon, lavender, and honey.
+Culinary lavender is the right kind of lavender to use in baking.
 Be sure to read the label before you add it to your cookie dough.

 5 from 3 votes